-Keywords- Robustness, relative entropy, asset prices, survey expectations, zero-coupon yields, exponential quadratic stochastic discount factor
+Keywords: robustness, relative entropy, asset prices, survey expectations, zero-coupon yields

-^{}I thank Jarda Borovicka, Monika Piazzesi, Jonathan Payne, Martin Schneider, Jiao Shi, Shenghao Zhu, and especially Lars Peter Hansen for useful criticisms and suggestions.
+^{}I am grateful to Jarda Borovička, Monika Piazzesi, Jonathan Payne, Martin Schneider, Jiao Shi, Shenghao Zhu, two anonymous referees, and especially Lars Peter Hansen for useful criticisms and suggestions.
 I owe special thanks to Tom Sargent for his guidance and constant support throughout this project.
+The views expressed here are those of the author and do not necessarily represent the views of the Federal Reserve Board or its staff.